Episode time

 English

-Charles and George work in the city, one in advertising agency, other works with computers.
-They share pretty dull lifestyles, but also they have been commuting together for last 15 years.
-At the same time they learn that their boring and unfulfilling jobs are at risk.
-Not wanting to lose face they decide to keep it a secret from their wives, but also from each other.
-Once they learn they are unemployed they put their heads together and decide to establish a company of their own.
-There is just one snag, or rather two - they have no idea what they wanna do for business are not that good at anything really.
-So they come up with great idea - they will offer any services anyone would require, as long it is within boundaries of the law.
+Charles and George work in the city, one in an advertising agency, the other works with computers.
+They share pretty dull lifestyles, but also they have been commuting together for the last 15 years.
+At the same time, they learn that their boring and unfulfilling jobs are at risk.
+Not wanting to lose face, they decide to keep it a secret from their wives, but also from each other.
+Once they learn they are both unemployed, they put their heads together and decide to establish a company of their own.
+There is just one snag, or rather two - they have no idea what they want to do for business, are not that good at anything really.
+So they come up with a great idea - they will offer any services anyone would require, as long it is within the boundaries of the law.

 Wally K. Daly was an author of a wide range of radio plays, but also scripts for TV.
 Most of his works were comedies, but with time moved into more serious themes.
-Two main characters were played by Donald Hewlett and Michael Knowles, who were perfect to play the parts of upper class gentlemen bored with their jobs and lives.
-The script itself had a really slow pace (it took main characters 2 episodes to reach point, in which they decide to establish their own company), so it was a bit of waste of Hewlett and Knowles talents.
-It is decent old-fashioned radio comedy, but nothing more.
+Two main characters were played by Donald Hewlett and Michael Knowles, who were perfect to play the parts of upper-class gentlemen bored with their jobs and lives.
+The script itself had a really slow pace (it took the main characters 2 episodes to reach the point, in which they decide to establish their own company), so it was a bit of a waste of Hewlett and Knowles talents.
+It is a decent old-fashioned radio comedy with a few laughs here and there, but unfortunately nothing more.

 screenplay